Roses à crédit

 Roses à crédit (lit.
 'Roses on credit') is a 2010 French drama film co-written and directed by Amos Gitai and starring Léa Seydoux and Grégoire Leprince-Ringuet.
 It is based on the 1959 novel of the same name by Elsa Triolet.
 It received its premiere at the 2010 Toronto International Film Festival.

-Plot summary
+Plot

 After the end of the World War, Marjoline, a beautiful teenager, arrives in Paris.
 Whilst working as a manicurist in a luxury salon, she meets and marries Daniel, a young horticulturalist.
 They receive a modern apartment as a wedding gift, however when furnishing it, Marjoline goes increasingly into debt against Daniel's will.
 As she feels the need to consume more and more, their marriage goes downhill.

+Production

+In order to secure a better budget and thus be able to deliver "quality and rich character development," director Amos Gitaï chose to make two versions of his film: one for television and a longer version for theatrical release, fifteen minutes longer than the TV version.
+The latter was scheduled to be released in theaters on December 15, 2010, five months before its television broadcast on France 2.
+However, two weeks before the release, the National Center for Cinema and the Moving Image (CNC) refused to grant its approval to the feature film, deeming that there were not enough differences between the two versions.
+This refusal of approval prevented the theatrical release because it deprived the film of subsidies.